WenzyWong/wenzywong.github.io/_posts/2025-08-06-notes-in-seminar-003.md

 This process continued until one day during module 2, when I suddenly collapsed completely from exhaustion, like a string that had been wound too tightly and snapped in an instant.
 In the days that followed, I paused my IELTS preparation and set aside the work my supervisor had been persistently pushing.
 I would simply lie down upon returning to my dormitory.
 Actually, would it have been better to cast all those concerns aside from the beginning, to more thoroughly enjoy this relatively pure academic exchange?

-During this summer school, there were numerous lectures that brought me delightful surprises and inspiration.
-For instance, epigenetics, which I hadn't been particularly interested in previously but often had to handle in collaborative work.
-The reason I found it uninteresting wasn't because it was inherently dull, but because no one had ever properly guided me into that world.
-After attending several meticulously prepared lectures with explanations that progressed from basic to advanced concepts, all that previously heavy and seemingly disconnected knowledge and experience appeared to reconnect and form a coherent network.
-Many times I left the lecture theatre feeling as though my brain had been thoroughly washed by knowledge, with a tingling sensation.
+Despite such pressure, during this summer school, there were numerous lectures that brought me delightful surprises and inspiration.
+For instance, epigenetics, which I hadn't been interested in previously but often had to handle in collaborative work.
+After attending several meticulously prepared lectures on epigenetics, I started to understand that the reason I found it uninteresting wasn't because it was inherently dull, but because no one had ever properly guided me into that world.
+These lectures introduced epigenetics from basic knowledge to advanced research with detailed explanations.
+All that previously heavy and seemingly disconnected knowledge and experience appeared to reconnect and form a coherent network.
+Many times I left the lecture hall feeling as though my brain had been thoroughly washed by knowledge, with a tingling sensation.
 I absolutely love this feeling.

 The two oral presentations were also tremendously rewarding.
 Not only did they make me suddenly realise that my academic English expression had reached a level I previously couldn't have imagined, but they also provided me with invaluable advice: